pnordahl/monorail/README.md

 }
 ```

 This output includes some default values for things not specified, but otherwise reflects what we have entered.
+An additional note about the location of the `Monorail.json` file; you can specify an absolute path with `-c`, e.g. `monorail -c </path/to/your/config/file>`, and this will be used instead of the default (`$(pwd)/Monorail.json`).
+All of `monorail`s commands are executed, and internal tracking files and logs stored, _relative to this path_.

 ## Preview: running commands